MdAlbinHossain/albin.com.bd/pages/about.markdown

 weight: 3
 ---
 ## Little More about Myself
 Hi!
-I'm Md.
-Albin Hossain, a full-stack Android developer with a passion for building innovative and user-friendly apps.
+I'm {{ site.author.name | escape }}, a full-stack Android developer with a passion for building innovative and user-friendly apps.
 I've been coding since my early days in college, and I'm always eager to learn new technologies and tackle challenging problems.

 When it comes to Android development, I have a diverse skillset that spans across the entire stack.
 I'm proficient in Kotlin, Compose, MVVM architecture, and various libraries like Hilt, Room, Retrofit, and WorkManager.
 I'm also well-versed in data structures and algorithms, which helps me design efficient and robust solutions.